alorman/WLED-working-fork/WLED-integration-notes.md

 Adding a `/presets.json` file here will make it get written to the file system.

 ## Presets on boot
-It seems like the software isn't reading the `presets.json` file, even when it exitsts.
+It seems like the software isn't reading the `presets.json` file, even when it exists.
 Using `applyPreset(1);` from any point in the user mode will apply preset `1` (this is present number 1 not preset 0 index). per https://github.com/Aircoookie/WLED/issues/2434 wled does not support prettified json

 ## Notes on Time
 `localTime` expresses global epoch time in seconds, adjusted for time zone call local times with `minute(localTime)`, year, month, day , hour, minute and second are acceptable inputs. expresses the current holding of those fields

+## If LEDs arent lighting up but the code appears to otherwise function....
+Check that you've set the time zone offeset correct in the web gui under `Time and Macros`

 # How the LEDS are plotted
 after calculation, the LED values are written to `[color]DisplayFrame`, which is a global array variable declared as a `WLED_GLOBAL` in the wmata usermod.